Tanzyingsz/DDM-Dissertation/Literature Review 4.0.md

 In general, the buyer is mainly made up of freshers who just arrived in the UK and are still struggling to get used to the new environment and looking for a way to decorate their new life.

 "Best bargain on the reliable used furniture in town.
 Your friend will be jealous."
 Buyer face the external problem of paying a fortune for furniture that cannot be taken away and being scare to be scammed.
 In this case, to ease buyer's doubt, RE: source establish 7-day return policy, guarantee on-time delivery and quality of goods.
-As for the internal problem, the buyer is looking for brand that they could rely on.
+As for the internal problem, the buyer is looking for a brand that they could rely on.
 Re: source is set to be considerate like a senior to the new students.
 "We know a bus trip to IKEA with tons of household items back is a hassle.
 Why not enjoy the bargain online?
 All stuff here is still good as new and directly delivered to your doorstep. " Accordingly, the website will lead the buyer through the purchasing process through caring micro-content.

 > Miller, D., 2017.
 Building a StoryBrand: Clarify your message so customers will listen.
 HarperCollins Leadership.